 - Cloud authentication – you synchronize users to Azure AD from your on-premises directory, but you don’t synchronize password hash or provide SSO with AD FS.
-The password is set in the cloud, and they authenticate same as cloud only users.
-Simple but provides the bad user experience.
-(Some of our clients are using this option – mostly because of compliance reasons).
+The password is set in the cloud, and they authenticate the same way as cloud-only users.
+Simple but provides a bad user experience.
+(Some of our clients are using this option – mostly for compliance reasons).

-- Password hash synchronization – your user is synchronized to the cloud, and its password hash (never a clear password) is synchronized as well.
+- Password hash synchronization – your user is synchronized to the cloud, and their password hash (never a clear password) is synchronized as well.
 Let me say this OUT LOUD.
 AND CLEAR!
-The password is never synchronized as a plain text.
+The password is never synchronized as plain text.
 And this hash is even re-hashed before being sent to the cloud.
-And then it is additionally encrypted before finally storing this in the cloud.
-After all of it is done, the user can log on to the Azure AD with the same password as to its on-premises Active Directory.
+And then it is additionally encrypted before finally being stored in the cloud.
+After all of it is done, the user can log on to the Azure AD with the same password as to their on-premises Active Directory.
 It is same sign-on, not single sign-on.
 (Hint: if you are FIPS compliant you may want to read this part).
-Drawback – user still needs to provide login and password at logon time.
+Drawback – the user still needs to provide login and password at logon time.

-- Pass-Through authentication – this method allows users to access cloud services with same account name and password as in on-premises Active Directory but without AD FS or password hash synchronisation.
-Authentication itself is actually performed in on-premises network.
-This method also enables single sign-on experience for users working within on-premises network (for full details and current limitations make sure read current documentation).
+- Pass-Through authentication – this method allows users to access cloud services with the same account name and password as in on-premises Active Directory but without AD FS or password hash synchronization.
+Authentication itself is actually performed in the on-premises network.
+This method also enables the single sign-on experience for users working within the on-premises network (for full details and current limitations make sure to read current documentation).

-Tip #4: You can mix user types in a single Azure Active Directory tenant.
-You can have cloud only users and hybrid identity users in the same tenant.
-However, for the latter, if you are going for federated single sign-on it is a per-domain decision.
+Insight #4: You can mix user types in a single Azure Active Directory tenant.
+You can have cloud-only users and hybrid identity users in the same tenant.
+However, for the latter, if you are going for federated single sign-on, it is a per-domain decision.
 If you configure the domain in O365 as federated, all users from this domain will be sent to AD FS for an authentication procedure.
 Plan it carefully then.

-In all these options, once user will log on to Azure AD in the session, it will remain authenticated among all other Azure AD based services.
+With all these options, once user logs on to Azure AD in the session, they will remain authenticated among all other Azure AD-based services.

 Now – what may be the right choice for you?

-- The option of last resort is to go for cloud authentication for your hybrid identity users.
+- The last resort is to go for cloud authentication for your hybrid identity users.
 It will require them to use another password, and it will not provide the perfect user experience.
-Not to mention, that your helpdesk will hate you for that.
+Not to mention, your helpdesk will hate you for that.

-Tip #5: If you want to provide the SSO with federated single sign-on, and you don’t want to build all highly available and load-balanced on-prem infrastructure, you can build it on Azure IaaS.
-It is not that hard, and some of our clients do this not to be tasked with providing load balancers and HA for these services.
+Insight #5: If you want to provide SSO with federated single sign-on, and you don’t want to build highly available and load-balanced on-prem infrastructure, you can build it on Azure IaaS.
+It is not that hard, and some of our clients do this, not to be tasked with providing load balancers and HA for these services.